Another dead end. Isaac swore, and regretted it.

 “My shoes?
 No, honey, I just have to — hnngh!”

-“Either leave them here or you’re not coming!”
+“Either leave them behind or you’re not coming!”
 Isaac called, annoyed, then blinked and grimaced.
 “Sorry,” he muttered, quieter.
-Idiot, his mind said.
+He hoped she heard.
+Idiot, his mind was quick to tell him.
 He hated his mind and he hated himself.
 They weren’t really all that different, and he hated that too.

 - - -

 “I know, I know.
 Ugh, fine.”
 Yasmin kicked off her shoes, wincing, and started climbing with disgust written all over her face.

 “You can do it!”
 Laura said, and she believed it.
 Her mother could do anything.

 Sure enough, Yasmin began to climb, and Laura beamed, facing upwards again and following Isaac.
 It was going to be a long climb, and though her mother could handle it, she wasn’t all that sure about herself.
 In fact, she was starting to wonder if she should have dragged them all out for this in the first place.
 She still wanted to go, of course, wanted it so badly she thought she might explode, but what if it didn’t work?
 What if they were going all this way for nothing?
 What if Isaac or Yasmin blamed her?

 Then again, it wasn’t like they could turn back now.
 They didn’t really have a choice, had to see it through.